Why Drivers Lack Motorcycle Awareness

 During a crash, motorcyclists lack the onboard safety systems of a passenger car.
 You can’t rely on seat belts and airbags to keep you safe.
 In fact, motorcyclists are six times more likely to die in a wreck than someone in a car or truck.
 As a biker, you probably understand these risks, but that doesn’t mean you’re immediately to blame for a collision.

-How Does Texas Deal With Contributory Negligence?Read More
+How Does Texas Personal Injury Law Deal With Contributory Negligence?Read More

 Motorcycle riders get a bad rap.
 If you ask non-bikers to describe motorcyclists, you’ll often hear words like “reckless” and “thrill-seeking.”
 However, these stereotypes are unfair and unsupported by reality.
 Many motorcycle crashes occur at intersections, and car drivers often cause these wrecks.
 According to the National Highway Transportation Safety Administration (NHTSA), more than 87% of failure-to-yield accidents at intersections are caused by the car, not the motorcycle.